-We will give you a 100% refund if you decide within the first 15 days of our year-long enrollment that our program doesn’t work for your student for any reason.
+We will give you a 100% refund if you decide within the first 3 classes of our year-long enrollment that our program doesn’t work for your student for any reason.

-After 15 days, we ask that you give us at least 2 weeks notice if you decide to drop the classes for any reason.
+After 3 classes, we ask that you give us at least 2 weeks notice if you decide to drop the classes for any reason.
 This allows us to better accommodate other students in the cohort, should the cohort fall short of the minimum 6 students once your student leaves the program.